shagnikguha/Note_app-FLASK/README.md

         python3 main.py

-  Ensure that you are in the proper working directory
+  Ensure that you are in the proper working directory when running these commands.